 During the incident

-- Acknowledge (2 min): Ack alert, open channel, post initial summary
+- Acknowledge (about 2 minutes).
+Ack the alert, open a channel, post a one-line summary of what you know.

 | Scenario | Containment |